Estimated reading time: 6 minutes

 Disadvantages Of Telecommuting

 - Costs for technical support can be higher because of employees working in a less controlled environment.
-For example many employers had to sruggle during the pandemic to make sure that employees had working equipment that was protected from family members with access to work equipment.
+For example, many employers had to struggle during the pandemic to make sure that employees had working equipment that was protected from family members with access to work equipment.

 - Staying connected and supervising employees who work from home can be a challenge for managers.
 Great managers understand the importance of daily interaction with staff.
 The challenge for managers who manage remote work is to consistently interact with employees during the work day.